GameServerManagers/LinuxGSM-Docs/SteamCMD.md

 ## Steam User Login

 Some game servers require you login to SteamCMD using a steam login to allow download of the server.
-Some also require you to own a copy of the game on the steam accout.
+Some also require you to own a copy of the game on the steam account.

 It is recommended that you create a new Steam username just for the server for security reasons.

 For a list of which servers require logins and game purchases visit: http://gameservermanagers.com/list
 # Plain Text Passwords
 SteamCMD prints out passwords in plain text meaning that your Steam password is open for anyone to see on the server.
-LGSM saves logs and your password will be viewable on the logs.
+LGSM saves logs and your password will be viewable in the logs.

 # Steam Guard
 ![Steam Guard](https://github.com/dgibbs64/linuxgsm/blob/master/images/screens/steamguard.jpg)